Cambodian Uprising (1840–1841): Execution of Ang Pen and Dethronement of Ang Mey

 Princess Ang Pen was found guilty of sedition against Vietnam but the Vietnamese could not execute her in Cambodia lest the Cambodians would arise.
 In August 1840, Ang Pen was secretly carried off to Vĩnh Long in Southern Vietnam, where she was executed by drowning in the Mekong.
 Execution of Ang Pen was conducted in utmost secrecy.
 The Cambodians did not know about her fate until much later.
 Three other princesses; Ang Mey, Ang Peou and Ang Sngoun, were exiled to Saigon, where they were given rice and money as yearly stipend.

 First Phase: September–November 1840

+Cambodian uprising against Trấn Tây government;